frebib/compiler-construction/README.md

 ### Parser sources
 All parser source is stored in `src/`
 * `main.ml`    - Top level program that invokes the lexer/parser
 * `lexer.mll`  - Text lexer that converts text into tokens
 * `parser.mly` - Token parser that generates the parse tree
+* `eval.ml`    - Expression evaluation for 'running' programs without compilation

-* `types.ml` - The Abstract Syntax Tree definition and accompanying helper functions for construction and printing
+* `types.ml` - The Abstract Syntax Tree definition and accompanying helper functions for construction
+* `print.ml` - Utility functions for printing expressions as defined in `types.ml` in a OCaml 'toplevel' format
 * `parse.ml` - Functions for running parse tasks, from file or `string` and to `Types.program` or `string`
 * `error.ml` - A small utility library to handle exceptions thrown by the parser